Ammianus Marcellinus: Biography

-Ammianus served as an officer in the army of the emperors Constantius II and Julian.
+Ammianus began his career as a military officer in the Praetorian Guard, where he gained firsthand experience in various military campaigns.
+He served as an officer in the army of the emperors Constantius II and Julian.
 He served in Gaul (Julian) and in the east (twice for Constantius, once under Julian).
-He professes to have been "a former soldier and a Greek" (miles quondam et graecus), and his enrollment among the elite protectores domestici (household guards) shows that he was of middle class or higher birth.
+He professes to have been "a former soldier and a Greek" (miles quondam et graecus), and his enrollment among the elite protectors domestic (household guards) shows that he was of the middle class or higher birth.
 Consensus is that Ammianus probably came from a curial family, but it is also possible that he was the son of a comes Orientis of the same family name.
 He entered the army at an early age, when Constantius II was emperor of the East, and was sent to serve under Ursicinus, governor of Nisibis in Mesopotamia, and magister militum.
 Ammianus campaigned in the East twice under Ursicinus.

-He travelled with Ursicinus to Italy when Ursicinus was called on by Constantius to begin an expedition against Silvanus.
-Silvanus had been forced by the allegedly false accusations of his enemies into proclaiming himself emperor in Gaul.
-Ursicinus had one of his men assassinate Silvanus, restoring Gaul to Constantius.
-He then stayed in Gaul to help install Julian as Caesar of Gaul, Spain and Britain.
+He traveled with Ursicinus to Italy in an expedition against Silvanus, an officer who had proclaimed himself emperor in Gaul.
+Ursicinus ended the threat by having Silvanus assassinated, then stayed in the region to help install Julian as Caesar of Gaul, Spain, and Britain.
 Ammianus probably met Julian for the first time while serving on Ursicinus' staff in Gaul.

-In 359 Constantius sent Ursicinus back to the east to help in the defence against a Persian invasion led by king Shapur II himself.
+In 359, Constantius sent Ursicinus back to the east to help in the defense against a Persian invasion led by King Shapur II himself.
 Ammianus returned with his commander to the East and again served Ursicinus as a staff officer.
 Ursicinus, although he was the more experienced commander, was placed under the command of Sabinianus, the Magister Peditum of the east.
 The two did not get along, resulting in a lack of cooperation between the Limitanei (border regiments) of Mesopotamia and Osrhoene under Ursicinus' command and the comitatus (field army) of Sabinianus.
-While on a mission near Nisibis, Ammianus spotted a Persian patrol which was about to try and capture Ursicinus, he was able to warn his commander in time.
-In an attempt to locate the Persian Royal Army Ursicinus sent Ammianus to Jovinianus, the semi-independent governor of Corduene, and a friend of Ursicinus.
+While on a mission near Nisibis, Ammianus spotted a Persian patrol which was about to try and capture Ursicinus, and warned his commander in time.
+In an attempt to locate the Persian Royal Army, Ursicinus sent Ammianus to Jovinianus, the semi-independent governor of Corduene, and a friend of Ursicinus.
 Ammianus successfully located the Persian main body and reported his findings to Ursicinus.